maubanel/UE5-Static-Meshes/basic-column/README.md

 ##### `Step 17.`\|`ITSM`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

-Now switch the view to **Above** and move the flute so that the center is penetrated by the edge of the cylinder.
-Also rotate it so it is perpendicular to the edge.
-You might have to change the angle amount to get it just right.
+Now switch the view to **Above** and move the flute so that the center is as close to being penetrated by the edge of the column.
+You need to adjust the grid snapping to `1` or turn off grid snapping entirely.

+We also need to rotate the small flute so its edge is perpendicular to the larger column edge.
+You might have to change the angle amount to `2.812°` to get it close to  right.
 When it is perfect hit the <kbd>Accept</kbd> button.

 ![center flute on edge](images/positionAbove.png)